Mondei1/Observer-Backend/README.md

 # Observer-Backend
 Welcome to the core of Observer.
 Here get's all data processed and managed.

-The **Client** sends data to the backend and the **frontend** display's it.
+The **Client** sends data to the backend and the **Frontend** display's it.

 ## Dependencies
-You have to install the following software to install and run this backend:
+You have to install the following software to install and run the backend:
-* NodeJS: [Linux or macOS](https://nodejs.org/en/download/package-manager/) via package manager or for [Windows](https://nodejs.org/dist/v8.11.3/node-v8.11.3-x86.msi).
+* NodeJS: [Linux or macOS](https://nodejs.org/en/download/package-manager/) via package manager or for [Windows](https://nodejs.org/dist/v8.11.3/node-v8.11.3-x86.msi) with installer.
 * [Git](https://git-scm.com) (optional, you can download the zip instead)
 * (Nano: `sudo apt install nano`, recommended to edit config files)
 ## Install
-1. First clone this repository with git or [download zip](https://github.com/Mondei1/Observer-Backend/archive/master.zip) from Github:
+1. First clone this repository into a directory of your choice (recommend `/opt/Observer`) with git or [download zip](https://github.com/Mondei1/Observer-Backend/archive/master.zip) from Github:
 ```sh
 git clone https://github.com/Mondei1/Observer-Backend.git
 ```